-In the immediate future splitting work between office and home will be unavoidable as companies restructure their workplaces for coronavirus.
+In the immediate future, splitting work between the office and home will be unavoidable as companies restructure their workplaces for coronavirus.
 A rota system will be temporarily required as different teams alternate between office and home to adhere to social distancing requirements.

 But beyond that, hybrid work will remain.

 The shift to remote work could be particularly resounding in the US.
 A National Bureau of Economic Research paper found that more than 35% of firms think that 40% or more of the current switch to remote working will be permanent.

 Twitter has told its employees they can continue to work from home permanently.
 Other big tech firms like Google and Facebook have said they will operate at around 30% of office capacity, with most workers allowed to work from home through 2020.